MalikHettige/desync-saml-orm-ssti-chain/study-guides/01-desync-study-guide.md

 ### 9. Client-side desync (CSD) / pause-based desync

 Unlike the above, these use fully browser-compatible requests — no malformed headers required.
 A slow request from a normal browser can leave a connection in a state where a front-end forwards a partial request, and back-end timeout behavior lets an attacker complete it later with an injected prefix.
-This matters because it means a *victim’s own browser* can be weaponized without them sending anything unusual — it defeats the assumption that desync requires “abnormal” traffic Ir target would immediately flag.
+This matters because it means a *victim’s own browser* can be weaponized without them sending anything unusual — it defeats the assumption that desync requires “abnormal” traffic my target would immediately flag.

 ---